Is Counting Fingers A Good Addition Strategy?

 It’s adorable to see.
 Children use their fingers when they learn to count.
 They do this over and over.
 It’s fun to watch and also an important part of learning math.

 But when does this strategy become unsuitable for a child that’s getting older and in school learning to add and subtract?

 Kindergarten is the golden year when defining and modeling learning goals, expectations, and grade appropriate foundational skills are so important.The only problem is that we often don't know exactly what they are.
 Now with our kids learning so much at home we need to be even more aware of what they are.

 As parents we want the best for our children.
 We don’t want them to reach the next grade unprepared.

-Unfortunately, too many students don’t have a solid grasp of the skills taught the previous year.
-I see this a lot with math.
+Unfortunately, many students don’t have a solid grasp of the skills taught the previous year.
+I see this all the time with math.
 Parents are often unaware their kids are behind (or just don't know what to do to help) until the situation has become stressful.

 Kids know when they are behind.
 And it is stressful for them so as parents we have the responsibility to make sure our kids have the skills, they need to be relaxed and confident, each step of the way.

 Remember - Math comes easily for kids who start early.
 Once they get started they have an appetite to learn more and seem to learn more quickly too.
 I never suggest that you push or create stressful learning situations for your child or have them do more than what is appropriate for them.
 But kids who start early simply like math a lot, are good at it and want to do more.

 Here is a guide that works well.
 (If you believe your child has fallen behind, they can always catch up.
 I can help you make a plan that works.) (link to schedule to book an appt)

 Pre-k – Kids can learn addition really well by 3-5 years old, research tells us.
 Start your child in Pre-K and they’ll enter Kindergarten already knowing addition well and then be able to learn subtraction facts to 20-10=10 by the end of Kindergarten, multiplication and division in 1st grade.